-In honor of Jonathan, the most wonderful garlic addict of a husband in the world, I gingerly tossed 2 cloves of garlic into the veggies to be roasted for this lasagna.
+In honor of Jonathan, the most wonderful garlic addict of a husband in the world, I haphazardly tossed 2 cloves of garlic into the veggies to be roasted for this lasagna.

 It smelled heavenly and tasted even better.